 - U.S. Library of Congress / Open World Leadership Center

 - The Global Fund to Fight AIDS, Tuberculosis and Malaria

 - The Bill & Melinda Gates Foundation

 - The World Bank

-AIHA’s work is also supported by corporate, foundation, and individual support.
+AIHA’s work is also supported by other corporate, foundation, and individual funding.